bgaze/laravel-kvstore/README.md

 All values are stored into database and managed using cache to avoid unecessary queries.

-Casting is supported to force a value type.
+Casting is supported to manage values type.

 ## Installation